The Academies of Belton

 - The career or thematic program of study supports an area of personal interest and integrates it with core academic knowledge.
 This program of study is supported by a small learning community.

 - The academies are part of a district strategy to offer a portfolio of approaches (multiple pathways) so that every student has the opportunity to choose a program that fits a personal interest.

 - The programs offer extensive real-world contact with adults currently working in the field or area of interest, and they enable students to earn dual enrollment and/or articulated college-level credits while still in high school.

 As student engagement is enhanced, improvement in student achievement is expected.
 This, we believe, contributes to a stronger workforce and ultimately, strengthens economic development and community prosperity.

 In January 2018, our preparation process entered the Master Plan development phase.
-Identification of the Academies and Pathways of Belton were completed and collaboration with community businesses and key stakeholders continued.
-High School staff were selected and trained during the 2018-19 school year, and the curriculum developed and aligned and opportunities for student input provided.
+Identification of the Academies and Pathways of Belton was completed and collaboration with community businesses and key stakeholders continued.
+High school staff were selected and trained during the 2018-19 school year, and the curriculum developed and aligned and opportunities for student input provided.